mmuman/nativefiledialog/README.md

  - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
 Nameless filters are supported, however.
  - GTK Zenity implementation's process exec error handling does not gracefully handle numerous error cases, choosing to abort rather than cleanup and return.
  - GTK 3 spams one warning per dialog created.
- - On Haiku, a `BApplication` is required to spawn a window.
-In the examples this is done with some #if's.

 # Copyright and Credit #